vengito42/course-cs50/README.md

 # course-cs50
-All projects i did in this course
+All projects i am doing in this course